hanfak/topics-to-learn/Persistance/types/nosql.md

 - Can be hosted in cheaper hardware machines
 - In memory caching option is available to increase the performance of queries
 - were specifically designed for high availability and performance
+- at their core, these databases hold data in a hash-table-like structure, they are extremely fast, simple and easy to use, and are perfect for use cases like
+  - caching,
+  - environment variables,
+  - configuration files
+  - session state etc.

+## Types

+- This flexibility makes them perfect for using in memory (e.g. Memcached) and also in persistent storage (e.g. DynamoDb).
+- There are other "JSON-like" databases called document databases like the well-loved MongoDb, and at the core these are also "key-value" stores.

 ## ISsues